 If the Chateau name is is familiar, it may be because it/they co-topped a panel of Corbières last year in Decanter.

-Of the three panel-toppers, St-Estève’s H de M 2017 – rated Outstanding and 95 points - and £15.75 <alas, Brexit has driven the price up 80p/btl since the panel above> was my personal favourite, and by quite some margin.
+Of the three panel-toppers, St-Estève’s H de M 2017 – rated Outstanding and 95 points - was my personal favourite, and by quite some margin.
 It had, for me, the most elegance, class, balance and ageability of the bunch (and far more than is typical of Corbières).
-I wasn’t alone in thinking this: Exel fans of the H de M 2017 have grown in number and the last available cases of that vintage are set to leave Corbières for us in late June.
-In stock now.
+I wasn’t alone in thinking this: Exel fans of the H de M have grown steadily in number and the last cases of that vintage sold through recently.

 Personally, I feel it is even better still, with a streak more acidity that adds an excellent and exciting extra tension to the wine, which still maintains its impressive plushness in the new vintage.